PrintM3D/Quad-Fusion-Docs/getting-started/preparing-a-print.md

 ## Creating an STL File

 In most CAD software you can choose to save a model in the _.STL_ file format.
 When creating this file, it is important to remember that an STL represents the shell of the CAD model.
 It is possible that minute details are changed when you save in this format.
-Whenever you create a CAD model ensure that your dimensions are realistic and that the model will fit in the buildspace of the Promega \(388mm x 388mm x 377mm\).
+Whenever you create a CAD model ensure that your dimensions are realistic and that the model will fit in the buildspace of the Crane \(388mm x 388mm x 377mm\).
 Typically, you will also be able to change the scale of your model in the slicer software in the next step.
 In most CAD software you can click _Save As_ and then save the part in the _.STL_ file format.

 ### SolidWorks